madoka-takato/sc26-vllm-mig-artifact/A3/README.md

 1. Launch the target vLLM container with the specified MIG profile (`1g.10gb` or `1g.20gb`) using the provided Docker command.

-2. Start the vLLM server under NVIDIA Nsight Systems profiling with the provided profiling command.
-The profiling configuration enables GPU metrics collection, including **DRAM Bandwidth (%)**.
+2. Start the vLLM server using NVIDIA Nsight Systems profiling (`nsys profile`) with the provided profiling command.
+   The profiling configuration enables GPU metric collection, including **DRAM Bandwidth (%)**.

 3. Execute the benchmark workload following the procedure described in A1.